timschreiber/timschreiber.github.com/_posts/2018-05-07-aspnet-core-identity-with-patterns.md

 - architecture
 ---

+ * **Part 1**
+ * [Part 2][5]

+**The source code for this series of posts is available at on my GitHub: [https://github.com/timschreiber/Mvc5IdentityExample][2]**

+*NOTES:*
+ * *This series of posts requires a functional understanding of ASP.NET Core Identity If you haven't had at least some kind of exposure, this you should probably start [here][3].*
-*NOTE: If you haven't read my previous posts, I'd suggest you stop here and read at least the first one to understand the problems I had with ASP.NET Identity 2.0 and how I solved them.*
+ * *If you haven't read my previous posts, I'd suggest you stop here and read at least the first one to understand the problems I had with ASP.NET Identity 2.0 and how I solved them.*

 ## Still Has Problems, but not as Many